Perun108/Kaggle_Covid-19_X-rays_prediction/README.md

 I used Keras models and Alnumentations library to augment the images to level off and increase the dataset.

-The model has been employed to heroku here: https://covid-19-xray-detection.herokuapp.com/
+The model has been employed to heroku at https://covid-19-xray-detection.herokuapp.com/